About the Program

-A student working toward a master’s degree may petition the Dean of the Graduate School for permission to transfer to the University of Washington the equivalent of a maximum of 6 quarter credits of graduate level course work taken at another recognized academic institution.
+A student working toward a master’s degree may petition the Dean of the Graduate School for permission to transfer to the University of Washington the equivalent of 6 quarter credits of graduate level course work taken at another recognized academic institution.
 These credits may not have been used to satisfy requirements for another degree.
-The petition must include a written recommendation for the graduate program coordinator and an official transcript indicating completion of the course work.
+The petition must include a written recommendation from the Graduate Program Coordinator and an official transcript indicating completion of the course work.
 Transfer credits are not entered on the UW transcript.

 Who can I contact with a question?